yegor256/blog/_posts/2016/sep/2016-09-13-inheritance-is-procedural.md

 Implementation inheritance is much closer to a different [meaning](http://www.oxforddictionaries.com/us/definition/american_english/inherit):
-"Receive (money, property, or a title) as an heir at the death of the previous holder".
+"Receive (money, property, or a title) as an heir at the death of the previous holder."
 Who is dead, you ask?
 An object is dead if it allows other objects to _inherit_ its encapsulated code and data.
 This is implementation
 inheritance: